Biasing from galaxy trough and peak profiles with the DES Y3 redMaGiC galaxies and the weak lensing mass map: Acknowledegments

 QH and OL acknowledge STFC Consolidated Grant ST/R000476/1.
 OL also acknowledges visits to All Souls College and to the Physics Department, University of Oxford.
 NJ is supported by STFC Consolidated Grant ST/V000780/1 and ERC-selected UKRI Frontier Research Grant EP/Y03015X/1.
 The Gower Street simulations were generated under the DiRAC project p153 ‘Likelihood-free inference with the Dark Energy Survey’ (ACSP255/ACSC1) using DiRAC (STFC) HPC facilities.
 JW has been supported by the STFC UCL Centre for Doctoral Training in Data Intensive Science.
 AK has been supported by a \emph{Lend\"ulet} excellence grant by the Hungarian Academy of Sciences (MTA), the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement number 101130774, and the Hungarian Ministry of Innovation and Technology NRDI Office grant OTKA NN147550.

 The authors would like to thank Christopher Davis, Elisa Legnani, and Shivam Pandey for serving as the DES internal review committee, whose helpful comments and suggestions improved the quality of this manuscript.
+The authors would also like to thank the anonymous referee in the MNRAS review process for constructive and insightful comments.

 Funding for the DES Projects has been provided by the U.S. Department of Energy, the U.S. National Science Foundation, the Ministry of Science and Education of Spain, the Science and Technology Facilities Council of the United Kingdom, the Higher Education Funding Council for England, the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign, the Kavli Institute of Cosmological Physics at the University of Chicago, the Center for Cosmology and Astro-Particle Physics at the Ohio State University, the Mitchell Institute for Fundamental Physics and Astronomy at Texas A\&M University, Financiadora de Estudos e Projetos, Funda{\c c}{\~a}o Carlos Chagas Filho de Amparo {\`a} Pesquisa do Estado do Rio de Janeiro, Conselho Nacional de Desenvolvimento Cient{\'i}fico e Tecnol{\'o}gico and the Minist{\'e}rio da Ci{\^e}ncia, Tecnologia e Inova{\c c}{\~a}o, the Deutsche Forschungsgemeinschaft and the Collaborating Institutions in the Dark Energy Survey.